formsandflows/PACo/Canvas components/PACo_Panel_A.md

 # PACo_Panel_A

-!!
-The current active version is version 2.2.
-This file is already here because on version 3.0 (or better: release 3.0) is currently actively worked on.

-This page is related to version: 3.0
+This documentation page is related to version: 3.0.0

 ![image](https://github.com/formsandflows/PACo/assets/35654198/ccde7a33-bbb7-429a-be97-37094da8ea76)

-This PACo canvas component is responsive.

-The idea is that a panel is shown when an item in a details list is clicked on.
+The idea is that a panel is shown when an item in a details list is clicked on (selected).
 This must be configured in the details list.
 With a panel, normally all data is shown meaning more item properties than the ones shown in the related details list.
 A vertical scrollbar appears when there is more data to show than fits on the screen.

 ## Custom properties